avholloway/wbx-ann-bot/README.md

 # Personal Webex Announcement Bot

+This document, and the accompanying bot program, are here to help you build your own bot.
+Feel free to use this as a starting point, and then customize your bot with extra features, which will suit your needs best.

 ## Create a Free Pipe Dream Account
 Sign up for a free account at the below site.